haselwimmer/vegetation-restoration-monitoring/README.md

 ### Run the Bash Script To Create the Final Blog Post

-The bash script runs both of the notebooks in the `code` directory, and creates an `images` directory that is used to create the final `blog.html` output.
-To run the bash script, you have to ensure you are in the `code` directory within `ea-demo-workflow`.
+The bash script runs the 'final_blog' notebook in the 'final_notebooks' directory.
+To run the bash script, you have to ensure you are in the `final_notebooks` directory within `vegetation-restoration-monitoring`.

 First, activate the workflow environment:

 ```
-$ conda activate demo-workflow-env
+$ conda activate earth-analytics-python
 ```

-Then, make sure you are in the workflow directory.
+Then, make sure you are in the 'final_blog' directory.
 Run the main workflow:

 ```
-$ cd ea-demo-workflow
+$ cd vegetation-restoration-monitoring

 ```
 ##  Run Workflow Using Bash Directly